aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 But cause-and-effect relationships aren't the only kind of relationships that can be expressed by a complex sentence; take the example: "the man is a bachelor, because he isn't married", the linguistic structure is similar but the idea is a little different: this is an example of what is known in philosophy as "analytic" or "a priori" knowledge, it isn't knowledge of the laws (observable regularities) that govern the world, but rather of the meanings of the words "bachelor" and "married" and the necessary (and somewhat trivial) relationship between them.

 === Deixiscript Ideas

-Now we have an idea of how propositions are represented in English.
+Now we have a feeling for how propositions are represented in English.
 In Deixiscript, a proposition (or "Idea") has: a (necessary) subject, a (necessary) predicate (we will come to this later) and an (optional) object.
-The choice was made in the current version of Deixiscript to limit the maximum number of "slots" of a verb in a sentence to only two: a (necessary) subject and an (optional) direct object.
+The choice was made in the current version of Deixiscript to limit the maximum number of "slots" of a verb in a sentence to only two (the subject and the object).

 The language could be easily extended to include more (optional) complements in a sentence (older "versions" of the language had them indeed), but we chose to avoid them at the end because they may be more confusing than helpful at this stage (how many prepositions do we have to support?
 Is "in" a synonym of "on"?) and because binary relations (subject, direct object) are already quite powerful and allow one to express a large range of ideas @nelson2006natural.